AlexSchweiger827/PP6/README.md

 #### Reflection Questions

 1. **What is a file descriptor and how does the OS use it?**
+A file descriptor is a process-unique identifier for a file or other input/output resources.
+When you open a file, the operating system creates an entry to represent that file and store the information about that file.
+It is a non negative integer, which shows the numbers of entries in your operating system.

+When a programm request to open a file (e.g open(), create(), socket(), pipe()) the kernel returns a file descriptor to the process.
+The table contains information of the opened files like The current position within the file for reading/writing (File Offset), How the file was opened (read-only, write- only, etc.) (Access Mode), How many file descriptors currently point this open file table entry (Reference count), a pointer to the inode of the file, which contains metadata about the actual file on the disk (Pointer to Inode Table Entry).
+The kernel maintains a table of all open file descriptors, which are in use.

+1.)
+It makes a system call (e.g read(), write()) and passes the file descriptor as an argument 2.)
+The kernel receives the file descriptor and looks it up in the table 3.)
+The open file table entry points to the actual inode of the file on disk 4.)
+The kernel then performs the requested operation (read bytes, write bytes) based on the information about the resources and the process permissions.

-2. **How can you obtain or duplicate a file descriptor for another resource (e.g., a file or socket)?**
+3. **How can you obtain or duplicate a file descriptor for another resource (e.g., a file or socket)?**

-3. **What might happen if you use an invalid file descriptor in a syscall?**
+4. **What might happen if you use an invalid file descriptor in a syscall?**

 ---